Blah2014/css-js-helpers-libs/README.md

 Uncomment line:11 and modify to - C:/Ruby22-x64
 run: ruby dk.rb install

-Now you can use Hologram to generate styleguid for your CSS and JavaScript
+Now you can use Hologram to generate styleguide for your CSS and JavaScript
 ```

 ## CSS, JavaScript and PHP code documentation Gen.